-Stretching, its been a cornerstone treatment and training technique for decades.
+Stretching, it been a cornerstone treatment and training technique for decades.
 So ingrained and accepted has stretching been that for a long time its benefits pretty much went unquestioned.
-That was until a couple of years ago, when a 20 year review of the research revealed that pre-exercise stretching was ineffective at preventing or reducing the prevalence of exercise induced injuries.
+That was until a couple of years ago when a 20-year review of the research revealed that pre-exercise stretching was ineffective at preventing or reducing the prevalence of exercise-induced injuries.

 - Increasing muscle and joint flexibility